Daniel Norman is a British tenor known for his compelling stage presence and versatility across a range of repertoire.

-Particularly noted for his performances of the music of Benjamin Britten, roles have included Peter Quint The Turn of the Screw (Glyndebourne on Tour), Squeak Billy Budd (ENO), Red Whiskers Billy Budd (Opera North, Aldeburgh Festival, and Glyndebourne in New York), Bob Boles Peter Grimes at the St Endellion Festival and his role debut in the US as Captain Vere Billy Budd for Central City Opera, Colorado.
-Concert highlights include Les Illuminations with Gianandrea Noseda and the BBC Philharmonic, Nocturne with Edward Gardner, St Nicolas at the Gulbenkian in Porto, and with the BBC Concert Orchestra at Lancing College, War Requiem for Philharmonia Taiwan, and with Southbank
+He is highly regarded for his performances of Britten.
+Roles have included Peter Quint The Turn of the Screw (Glyndebourne), Squeak Billy Budd (ENO), Red Whiskers Billy Budd (Opera North, Aldeburgh Festival, and Glyndebourne), Bob Boles Peter Grimes at the St Endellion Festival, and Captain Vere Billy Budd (Central City Opera, Colorado).

-Active on the concert platform, Daniel has sung with orchestras including the London Symphony Orchestra, City of Birmingham Symphony Orchestra, Minnesota Orchestra, Firebird Ensemble (USA), Orquesta Sinfonica Nacional de Columbia, Het Gelders Orkest, Mahler Chamber Orchestra, and the Chamber Orchestra of Belgium; with appearances at the BBC Proms, Three Choirs Festivals, Aldeburgh Festival, and Oxford Lieder Festival.
+Daniel has sung with orchestras including the London Symphony Orchestra, CBSO, Minnesota Orchestra, Het Gelders Orkest, Mahler Chamber Orchestra, and the Chamber Orchestra of Belgium.
+He has also performed at the BBC Proms, Three Choirs Festivals, Aldeburgh Festival, and Oxford Lieder Festival.

-Recordings include four volumes of the Hyperion Schubert Edition with Graham Johnson, a Grammy nominated Beethoven’s 9th Symphony (Vänskä, Minnesota Orchestra), Maintop in Billy Budd (Hickox/LSO), Slender in Sir John in Love (Hickox, Northern Sinfonia), Brett Dean’s Winter Songs with the Berlin Philharmonic Wind Quintet (BIS), Hugh Wood’s Comus (BBCSO, Sir Andrew Davis), and Rimenes in Arne’s Artaxerxes (Classical Opera Company, Linn).
-Daniel has also released three highly acclaimed solo discs with pianist Christopher Gould: Winter Words / Who Are These Children?
-(BIS), the Michelangelo and John Donne Sonnets, and the Canticles (Stone Records).
+Recordings include four volumes of the Hyperion Schubert Edition with Graham Johnson, a Grammy nominated Beethoven’s 9th Symphony (Vänskä, Minnesota Orchestra), Maintop in Billy Budd, Slender in Sir John in Love (Hickox, Northern Sinfonia), Brett Dean’s Winter Songs with the Berlin Philharmonic Wind Quintet (BIS), Hugh Wood’s Comus (BBCSO, Sir Andrew Davis), and Rimenes in Arne’s Artaxerxes (Classical Opera Company, Linn).
+He has released three solo discs with pianist Christopher Gould: Winter Words / Who Are These Children?
+(BIS), Michelangelo and John Donne Sonnets, and Canticles (Stone Records).

 This biography is for information only and should not be reproduced.